What is EMLA Cream 5%?

 - want a non-oral treatment for premature ejaculation

-- cannot take SSRI medications like Priligy
+- cannot take SSRI medications like Priligy [7, 9]

-- broken or irritated skin
+- broken skin or irritated skin

-- areas of active skin infection or dermatitis
+- areas of active skin infection or dermatitis (including atopic dermatitis)

 - partners who are pregnant — medical advice is recommended before use

-Emla Cream side effects
+EMLA Cream side effects

-Possible Emla cream side effects include:
+Possible side effects of EMLA cream include:

 - temporary burning or stinging